theycallhermax/TSCPL/README.md

 npx tscpl [ACPL file here] --run
 ```
 ## Output files
-TSCPL compiles ACPL files to TypeScript in the file format of `[original ACPL file name].acpl.ts`.
+TSCPL compiles ACPL files to TypeScript in the file format of `[original ACPL file name].ts`.
 Since version 1.2.0, you can use the `--output` flag to output the compiled ACPL file to any file name you want!
 Please note that this doesn't change the output language.
 To do this, run the following command:
 ```bash
 npx tscpl [ACPL file here] --output [compiled ACPL file name here]
 ```